 Camille Bourron, who now lives in Paris, says, “I like starting off the day with a nice breakfast, taking my time and not rushing or anything.
 Then getting ready and either seeing friends, going to the movies, museums or going for a walk.”
 Compared to her life in Haute-Savoie, in the Eastern parts of France in the Alps, this is a bit of change, and yet, it still maintains a relaxed and unfettered attitude.

 Some Sundays are for “Paris Respire,” or “Paris Breathes,” says the Mairie de Paris.
 For this, Paris closes its streets to all automobiles on select Sundays of the year.
 This used to be a monthly practice, but with the pandemic in the picture, it has become a bit irregular.
 Instead, these days, the streets are open for biking, for walks, ball games, and anything one can imagine, giving the feeling that Paris is a giant, walkable city.
 By doing this, Paris addresses its sustainable and green values as a city with a promising renewable future, and also gives its inhabitants a French Sunday break.

-And while the French might take a whole day off, their economy is highly developed, market-oriented, being the world’s seventh-largest economy in 2020.
+And while the French might take a whole day off, their economy is still highly developed and market-oriented, one of the largest in the world.
 Maybe every country could use a Sunday break, for both their mental and economic health.
 Everyone deserves to take a breath, enjoy a good meal, and take the day off.